Carey Barry

 Stronger preference will be given to applicants with higher overall and science GPAs and who demonstrate strong academic rigor including the type of coursework completed and whether difficult courses were completed one at a time versus several difficult courses taken concomitantly.

-Applications fee — both CASPA and Northeastern
+Applications fee — both CASPA and Northeastern (waived for Northeastern alumni who earned a bachelor’s degree from Northeastern)

-3 letters of recommendation submitted in CASPA.
+3 required letters of recommendation submitted in CASPA.

 Two clinically related references can be from any combination of healthcare professionals with whom you work including, but not limited to, PAs, MDs, NPs, RNs, PTs, OTs, EMTs, RTs, ATs, etc. Practice managers, EMT supervisors, and others in similar supervisory roles are also acceptable.
 Note: References from shadowing experiences will not be accepted as a clinical reference as you are observing rather than actually performing patient care duties yourself.
 References MUST be sent via CASPA or they will not be considered.

-Official transcript from baccalaureate program and all college coursework
+Official transcript(s) from all college coursework

 Note: The GRE is NOT required and will not be considered in your application review.